seL4/seL4/CAVEATS.md

 the page cap `c` will still retain some authority in the new page directory, even though the user intention might be to run the new page directory under a new security context.
-The authority retained is to perform the unmap operation on the page the cap `c` refers to.
+The authority retained is to perform the unmap operation on the page the cap `c` refers to, as well as cache maintenance operations on the architectures that support these.

 ## Intel VT-d (I/O MMU) support